fdo-rs/fido-device-onboard-rs/README.md

 - `fdo-store`: Implementation of different backend datastores for services.
 - `fdo-util`: Utilities/helpers for server (and, in the future client) crates.
 - `fdo-iot-stream-message`: Implements the stream message creation/parsing of StreamMsg.
 Currently not implemented.

+## RPMs and containers

+This project currently releases RPMs and containers tracking the `main` branch.
+RPMs are available in [COPR](https://copr.fedorainfracloud.org/coprs/g/fedora-iot/fedora-iot/).
+Containers are available on [Quay.io](https://quay.io/organization/fido-fdo).